List chromatic numbers and singular compactness: Singular compactness

-\begin{corollary} If $\kappa$ is sane then the set of weird cardinals below $\kappa$ is not stationary in $\kappa$. \end{corollary}
+\begin{corollary} Let $\lambda$ be an infinite cardinal.
+Suppose that $\kappa$ is sane.
+Then the set of weird cardinals below $\kappa$ is not stationary in $\kappa$. \end{corollary}

 \begin{proof} As a first step, we fix an infinite cardinal $\lambda$ and show that the set of $\lambda$-weird cardinals below $\kappa$ is not stationary.
 Call this set $S$, and assume towards contradiction that $S$ is stationary in $\kappa$.
+By cutting-off an initial segment we may assume that $2^\lambda<\min(S)$.
 Applying Claim \ref{clmoptimal} to each element of $S$, let $\eta_\mu<\mu$ be the pertinent cardinal, and since $\kappa$ is sane we see that $\eta_\mu^\lambda<\kappa$ for every $\mu\in S$.

 The function $h(\mu)=\eta_\mu$ is regressive on $S$, hence there is a stationary subset $T\subseteq S$ and a fixed $\eta$ such that $\mu\in T\Rightarrow\eta_\mu=\eta$.
 Since $\kappa$ is sane we see that $\eta^\lambda<\kappa$.
 On the other hand, since $T$ is unbounded in $\kappa$ one can pick some $\mu\in T$ so that $\eta^\lambda<\mu$ and this is impossible since $\eta^\lambda=\eta_\mu^\lambda\geq\mu$.